tamdilip/wordle/README.md

 Inspired from Wordle app to built with additional options -

-▪️Additional options to generate a game with customized words and challenge with others.
+▪️Generate a game with your customized word and challenge with others.

 ▪️More than one word a day to play as many as you like.